MITgcm/MITgcm/verification/cpl_aim+ocn/README.md

   ../../tools/run_cpl_test 4
 and for secondary test:
   ../../tools/run_cpl_test 4 icedyn
-but this requires to have, in the path, a simple comparaison script "comp_res" (which is not provided here but could be found in: http://wwwcvs.mitgcm.org/viewvc/MITgcm/MITgcm_contrib/jmc_script/ ).
+but this requires to have, in the path, a simple comparison script "comp_res" (which is not provided here but could be found in: http://wwwcvs.mitgcm.org/viewvc/MITgcm/MITgcm_contrib/jmc_script/ ).